 \section{Introduction}

-We often deal with datasets of \emph{observed repeated interactions} between elements of a system.
-These datasets are used to generate networks where the elements are represented by vertices and interactions by edges.
-We ask whether these interactions are random events or whether they are driven by existing relations between the elements.
-To answer this question, we propose a statistical model to regress \emph{relations}, which we identify as \emph{independent variables}, on a network created from interactions, which we will refer to as \emph{dependent variables}.
+In the study of real-world complex systems, we often deal with datasets of \emph{observed repeated interactions} between individuals.
+These datasets are used to generate networks where system's elements are represented by vertices and interactions by edges.
+We ask whether these interactions are random events or whether they are driven by existing relations between system's elements.
+To answer this question, we propose a statistical model to regress \emph{relations}, which we identify as \emph{covariate variables}, on a network created from interactions, which we will refer to as our \emph{dependent variables}.

-In general, a regression model explains dependent variables as a function of the independent ones, accounting for random effects.
-Here, we assume that the observed interactions are driven by different relations which are masked by \emph{combinatorial effects}.
-With combinatorial effects, we mean that elements that interact more in general are also more likely to interact with each other, even if they have no relations.
-This problem is well known in network theory, where it is referred to as \emph{degree-correction} (see e.g. \cite{Peixoto2014a,Newman2015,Karrer2011}).
+In general, a regression model explains dependent variables as a function of some covariates, accounting for random effects.
+Here, we assume that the observed interactions are driven by different relations, possibly masked by \emph{combinatorial effects}.
+With combinatorial effects, we mean that elements that interact more, in general, are also more likely to interact with each other, even if they have no relations.
+This problem is well known in network theory, where it is referred to as \emph{degree-correction} (see e.g., \citep{Peixoto2014a,Newman2015,Karrer2011}).
 For example, the fact that two individuals have contact very often can be explained by multiple reasons.
-They may interact because they are friends, because they work together, or simply because they are very active, and hence have high chances to meet.
-Therefore, to have a full understanding of the system, we have to disentangle relations from combinatorial effects.
+They may interact because they are friends, because work together, or simply because they are very active, and hence have high chances to meet.
+Therefore, to have a full understanding of a system, we have to disentangle relations from combinatorial effects.